k03302/UOS-Microprocessor/README.md

 This project is from Microcessor Design class at the University of Seoul.
 Developed with JKit-128-1.

 This project is mood light with convenient features such as:
-1. Light detection: Light is automatically on at night.
+1. Outside light detection: Mood light turns on when day->night and turns off when night->day.
-2. Double clap detection: User can toggle the light with a double clap.
+2. Double clap detection: Mood light toggles on user's double clap.
 3. Sound threshold adjustment: User can adjust the threshold sound value.
 Every sound bigger than the threshold is checked whether it is a doble clap.

 # Demo